Microsoft Access Programmer In Scottsdale, AZ

 Question: What Tells You The File Needs More Than Compact And Repair?

 Answer: Usually it is a pattern, not one dramatic crash.
-The file keeps growing, searches get heavier, reports start dragging, and the same repair steps only help for a short stretch.
+File size keeps climbing, searches get heavier, reports start dragging, and the same repair steps only help for a short stretch.
 That is the point where deeper cleanup or a SQL Server back end starts making more sense.

 Question: Do We Have To Replace The Whole System To Get Better Speed?

 Answer: No. A lot of the time we can keep the current screens and reports, then fix the query design, indexes, split setup, import routines, and back-end structure underneath them.
-That is often enough to make the system feel very different.
+Most people say the system feels like a different tool after that work is done.

 Question: How Do You Handle Airpark Offices With A Lot Of Imports And Exports?

 Answer: We look closely at the handoff points.
-Import jobs need validation, error logging, and field mapping that will survive layout changes from outside systems.
-Export jobs need stable columns and predictable output so the next process in line does not break every few weeks.
+Import jobs are usually the bigger problem.
+They need validation, error logging, and field mapping that will survive layout changes from outside systems.
+On the export side, the main thing is predictable column order and stable output so the next process in line does not break every few weeks.
+Most of the time one of those two things has already quietly failed before anyone calls us.

 Question: What Usually Breaks After An Office Or Driver Update?

-Answer: The usual suspects are broken VBA references, missing controls, changed drivers, and linked tables pointing to paths that no longer match the workstation setup.
+Answer: Broken VBA references, missing controls, changed drivers, and linked tables pointing to paths that no longer match the workstation.
+Those are the usual culprits.
 That kind of trouble looks random to staff, but it is usually very traceable once you know where to look.

 Question: Can You Untangle An Older Database Without Shutting Down The Business?

-Answer: Yes, but the work has to be staged.
+Answer: It can be done, but the work has to be staged.
 We read the forms, queries, VBA, imports, table links, and printed output to see what the file is really doing today.
-Then we separate what has to keep running from what can be cleaned up in steps, so the office is not forced into one risky all-at-once change.
+Some things have to keep running while other parts get cleaned up in steps.
+That way the office is not forced into one risky all-at-once change, and people are not surprised by something breaking mid-week.

 Question: How Do You Keep Remote Users From Hammering The Same Shared File?